costakevinn/ProbNN/README.md

 ![Training loss](plots/loss_discontinuous.png)

-Loss shows stable convergence under likelihood-based optimization, even with discontinuities.
+The loss shows stable convergence under a likelihood-based objective, even in the presence of discontinuities.

-Careful tuning of learning rate and uncertainty regularization ensures numerical robustness.

 ---